denipersson/Tower_Defense_Turret/README.md

 You then assign this as the "view Distance Sphere" in the inspector of the turret (in the Tower.cs script).

+After that you can assign the projectile(ammo) prefabs in the inspector.
+These prefabs need the Ammo.cs script.

+Lastly, assign the ammo origin point (the transform from which the ammo that the turret uses emerges), this can be an empty game object.

 You now have a working turret!

 Feel free to use for any purpose as long as you give me credit!